Estimated reading time: 7 minutes

 Appeals are relatively unusual in the court process.
 But we must preserve our legal issues for a potential appeal, just in case.

 If the accused wins the case, no defense appeal may be necessary.
-But if the prosecution convicts, the defendant may want to appeal legal errors.
+But if the prosecution wins a conviction, the defendant may want to appeal legal errors.
 And the prosecutor can sometimes appeal a defense win.
+So we preserve issues for appeal, especially in the Contested Omnibus Hearing, the Trial, and Sentencing.

 Pardon & Expungement

-So the best time to avoid conviction is while a charge is still pending.
+“Collateral consequences” of convictions can ruin families, push people into a criminal lifestyle, and undermine the legal economy.
+They are long-term barriers to productive citizenship.
+But the best time to avoid conviction is while a charge is still pending.
 And with the best criminal attorney you can afford.

-Guide to Minnesota Criminal Procedure & Court Process
+Guide to Criminal Procedure & Court Process

 The court process developed to serve many, sometimes conflicting, goals.
 And the Court’s Minnesota Rules of Criminal Procedure attempt to balance these.

-So your criminal defense lawyer should be able to both educate you and guide you through the court process.
+Gallagher Criminal Defense is already helping you, now, with the information here, on this site.
+Your criminal defense lawyer should be able to both educate you and guide you through the court process.
 And you should feel in control.
-Because together, we can fight to win.
+Together, we can fight to win.

 Due Process Defense wins DWI & Implied Consent Cases